maxivak/bootstrap3_autocomplete_input/README.md

 # Controller

-The gem has method :autocomplete to generate an action in your controller:
+The gem has method "autocomplete" to generate an action in your controller:

 ```ruby
 class OrdersController < ApplicationController